tlocke/pg8000/doc/dbapi.rst

         All of the standard database exception types are accessible via connection instances.

-        This is a DB-API 2.0 extension.
+        This is a DBAPI 2.0 extension.
 Accessing any of these attributes will generate a warning, eg. ``DB-API extension connection.DatabaseError used``.